LukasScarfe/F-Qubits/README.md

-This is a repository to further develop the concept of the _Fourier_-Qubit.
-The initial paper can be found at https://www.nature.com/articles/s42005-025-02376-8.
+This is a repository to further develop the concept of the _Fourier_-qubit.
+The initial paper outlining the concept of _F_-Qubits, [High-dimensional quantum key distribution with Qubit-like states](https://www.nature.com/articles/s42005-025-02376-8) is published in Communications Physics.